-The personal data collected as part of a registration for the newsletter will only be used to send our newsletter.
-In addition, subscribers to the newsletter may be informed by e-mail, as long as this is necessary for the operation of the newsletter service or a registration in question, as this could be the case in the event of modifications to the newsletter offer, or in the event of a change in technical circumstances.
-There will be no transfer of personal data collected by the newsletter service to third parties.
+Statutory basis of the processing is your consent according to Art.
+6 (1) lit. a GDPR.
+You can revoke your consent at any time by unsubscribing from the newsletter.
 The subscription to our newsletter may be terminated by the data subject at any time.
 The consent to the storage of personal data, which the data subject has given for shipping the newsletter, may be revoked at any time.
 For the purpose of revocation of consent, a corresponding link is found in each newsletter.
 It is also possible to unsubscribe from the newsletter at any time directly on the website of the controller, or to communicate this to the controller in a different way.

-ribers in pseudonymous form in order to optimise or improve their own service.
+The newsletter service can use the data of subscribers in pseudonymous form in order to optimise or improve their own service.
 However, the service does not use the data to address the users themselves and can not sell the data to a third party.

 The newsletter of the Centre for Feminist Foreign Policy contains so-called tracking pixels.
 A tracking pixel is a miniature graphic embedded in such e-mails, which are sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
 Based on the embedded tracking pixel, the Centre for Feminist Foreign Policy may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.